prashantasdeveloper/docuhost/docs/api.entities.Asset.Asset.md

 **`Note`**

- this will create AuthorizationRequest | Authorization Request which has to be accepted by the `target` Identity.
+ this will create [Authorization Request](../wiki/api.entities.AuthorizationRequest.AuthorizationRequest) which has to be accepted by the `target` Identity.
-  An Account or Identity can fetch its pending Authorization Requests by calling Authorizations.getReceived | authorizations.getReceived.
+  An [Account](../wiki/api.entities.Account.Account) or [Identity](../wiki/api.entities.Identity.Identity) can fetch its pending Authorization Requests by calling [authorizations.getReceived](../wiki/api.entities.common.namespaces.Authorizations.Authorizations#getreceived).
-  Also, an Account or Identity can directly fetch the details of an Authorization Request by calling Authorizations.getOne | authorizations.getOne
+  Also, an Account or Identity can directly fetch the details of an Authorization Request by calling [authorizations.getOne](../wiki/api.entities.common.namespaces.Authorizations.Authorizations#getone)

 **`Note`**